-In case of command mode trigger the reqtype[1:0] can be anything, SINGLE / BLOCK / LAST SINGLE / LAST BLOCK are all accepted values.
+For command mode triggers, the reqtype[1:0] can take any of the following values: SINGLE / BLOCK / LAST SINGLE / LAST BLOCK.

-The acktype[1:0] value of OKAY / LAST OKAY are both valid in case of command triggering.
+The acktype[1:0] value of OKAY / LAST OKAY are both valid for command mode triggers.
 The DMA-350 returns OKAY value.
 The DMA channel acktype[1:0] value of DENY is not used in case of command triggering.

 Both the source and destination side can be set to Hardware/Software controlled command mode.
 In this mode, the DMA channel waits for trigger to start operation.
 The trigger input is primarily external hardware trigger.

 However, the input trigger requests can be overridden by generating internal trigger request events by writing an SW programmable register.
 When either type of trigger arrives, the DMA channel starts its operation.
 If an SW trigger arrives when the command is already running nothing happens.
 If an HW trigger arrives when the SW already requested a trigger, the HW trigger is left pending.
 The HW trigger gets serviced when both arrive at the same time.